Experimentalfältet

 Experimentalfältet ("the field for experiments") was an area in Frescati in northern Stockholm that was used by the Royal Swedish Academy of Agriculture and Forestry from the early 19th century until the 1960s.
 In the 1960s its mission was changed, when the new campus of Stockholm University was installed on the fields.
 The former Roslagsbanan railway station Universitetet used to be called Experimentalfältet but changed its name when the university had been established there.

-The activities of the Academy of Agriculture and Forestry have been transferred to an area in Ultuna outside Uppsala.
+The activities of the Academy of Agriculture and Forestry was transferred to an area in Ultuna outside Uppsala.